-Kajol's Short Film Devi Twitter Review!
+Devi Twitter Review: Here’s What Netizens Think About Kajol's Short Film

 Kajol's short film, Devi, is already out and netizens can't stop praising it!
 Twitter is inundated with positive response.
 For the unversed, Devi depicts the stories of nine women belonging to different strata of society, who are brought together by circumstance and how they end up forming a sisterhood after sharing their stories of abuse.
 Directed by Priyanka Banerjee, the short film is produced by Niranjan Iyengar and Ryan Ivan Stephen.

-Apart from Kajol, the short film also features actresses like Shruti Hassan and Neha Dhupia.
+Apart from Kajol, the short film also features actresses like Shruti Haasan and Neha Dhupia.
 Have a look at what netizens have to say about Devi..

 Sam Kanchan @SamKanchan3: "Just watched #Devi an absolute short film.
 What a cruel patriarchy society we live in.
 Shame.
 Superb work @NehaDhupia @itsKajolD @shrutihaasan.
 We need to push up ulour thoughts for upliftment of society. #bevocal."